ermongroup/cs228-notes/index.md

 title: Contents
 ---
 {% newthought 'These notes'%} form a concise introductory course on probabilistic graphical models{% sidenote 1 'Probabilistic graphical models are a subfield of machine learning that studies how to describe and reason about the world in terms of probabilities.'%}.
-They are based on Stanford [CS228](http://cs.stanford.edu/~ermon/cs228/index.html), taught by [Stefano Ermon](http://cs.stanford.edu/~ermon/), and are written by [Volodymyr Kuleshov](http://www.stanford.edu/~kuleshov), with the [help](https://github.com/ermongroup/cs228-notes/commits/master) of many students and course staff.
+They are based on Stanford [CS228](http://cs.stanford.edu/~ermon/cs228/index.html), and are written by [Volodymyr Kuleshov](http://www.stanford.edu/~kuleshov) and [Stefano Ermon](http://cs.stanford.edu/~ermon/), with the [help](https://github.com/ermongroup/cs228-notes/commits/master) of many students and course staff.
 {% marginnote 'mn-id-whatever' 'The notes are still **under construction**!
 Although we have written up most of the material, you will probably find several typos.
 If you do, please let us know, or submit a pull request with your fixes to our [Github repository](https://github.com/ermongroup/cs228-notes).'%}
 You too may help make these notes better by submitting your improvements to us via [Github](https://github.com/ermongroup/cs228-notes).